bergsans/archaize-js/text/3_why_understanding_compilers_matter.md

 well as do the required programming.

-My transpiler, named Archaize JS, will neither be the best or even good, nor support full functionality for transpiling.
+My transpiler, named Archaize JS, will neither be the best or even good, nor support full functionality for transpiling ES6 to ES5.
 But it will (hopefully) include all necessary parts of a fully functional transpiler, even though most language features will be missing out.